Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The front and back sides of the UniFi U7 In-Wall access point.
 Note its PoE+ uplink (middle) and two LAN ports, one of which is a PoE-out port.
 All of these ports are 2.5GBASE-T.

-Specifically, it has a 2.5GBASE-T uplink port on the back that can be used either as a PoE port when the access point is working by itself or a PoE+ port when you want it to work as a PoE forwarding device.
+Specifically, it has a 2.5GBASE-T uplink port on the back that can be used either as a PoE port when the access point is working by itself or as a PoE+ port when you want it to work as a PoE forwarding device.

 Come to think about it: If you use the Flex 2.5G PoE switch as the root device of your PoE setup, you can use this U7-IW, the U7-Lite, and even more PoE devices together out of a single power outlet.
 And that’s pretty neat!